 Our United States home is in the Rocky Mountains of Colorado.
 When not in our home overseas, we live in a cabin built on a hillside outside the town of Estes Park.
 The back of the cabin faces the Front Range of Rocky Mountain National Park–mountains towering 10-14,000 feet above sea level.
 We gaze at them on a deck in the summer or through picture windows near the fireplace in the winter.

-There are no streetlights and roads are unpaved.
-The landscape is native Ponderosa pines, tall grasses, sage shrubs, and wildflowers.
-The only maintenance is digging up the occasional noxious weed and harvesting fallen pinecones and branches for kindling.
-We built a fire ring with rocks from the land.
-Campfires are enjoyed with stories and laughter or the silence of a starry night.
+There are no streetlights and the roads are unpaved.
+The landscape is native Ponderosa pines, wild grasses, sage shrubs, and wildflowers.
+The maintenance is digging up noxious weeds and harvesting fallen pinecones and dead branches for kindling.
+We built a campfire ring with rocks from the land and sit around it with stories and laughter or the silence of a starry night.
 This has been our home-away-from-overseas-home since 1991.

-The annual summer return begins with the first morning wake up.
+The summer season return begins with the first morning after we arrive.
 It’s early.
 The sun rises at 5:30AM.
 Coffee is started and we pull rocking chairs onto the deck.
 Mountains and clouds to the south and west are pink-tinged at first light.
 As the sun makes its’ way upward, the color shifts to yellowish gold.
 When it finally rises over the eastern ridge line, the sky turns robin’s egg and then lapis blue.
 Second cup of coffee, still in bathrobes, day begins.

-There is a different way of “being” in the mountains from our life overseas.
+There is a different way of living and “being” in the mountains.
 Time is simpler, less hurried, less structured.
 It’s not necessary to “do” much of anything for the first transitional days.
 We live casually in blue jeans, moccasins or hiking boots, cotton or flannel shirts, depending on the temperature.